-What if my bandages become blood stained or tight?
+What if my bandages get wet, become blood stained or tight?

-If this occurs, call the rooms for advice immediately on 6166 3779.
-You may need to either come into the rooms or see your GP practice.
+If this occurs, call the rooms immediately on 6166 3779.
+You may need to either come into the rooms or see your GP practice for the dressings to be changed.